-4) From Hat Yai there are a number of services that operate overnight up to Bangkok.
+From Hat Yai there are a number of overnight sleeper services a day to Bangkok.

 Although we cannot really recommend you travel this way (due to the troubles in the South-East of Thailand), it is possible to travel by train from Singapore to Bangkok this way.

 1) Take a train along the jungle railway to Kota Bharu (Wakaf Baharu) or Pasir Mas, then take a short bus ride to the border at Sungai Kolok.